 5) Dark chocolate

-You don’t need to completely deny your cravings.
-Having a little dark chocolate can even be healthy during pregnancy.
+You don’t need to completely deny your cravings during pregnancy.
+Having a little dark chocolate can even be healthy!

 Dark chocolate contains antioxidants that boost immunity.
 These antioxidants have been shown to have a positive effect on your cardiovascular system and heart health.
-In fact, a recent study showed that one of the natural compounds in dark chocolate has been tied to a reduced risk for preeclampsia, a condition characterized by high blood pressure during pregnancy.
+In fact, a recent study showed that a natural compound in dark chocolate has been tied to reduced risk for preeclampsia, a condition characterized by high blood pressure during pregnancy.

-Select dark chocolate with at least 70% cocoa for the greatest health benefits.
-As a good rule of thumb, use moderation in your choice of foods.
+Choose dark chocolate with at least 70% cocoa for the greatest health benefits.
+As a rule of thumb, use moderation in your choice of food choices.

-If you’ve been diagnosed with gestational diabetes and are watching how much sugar you eat, try a Glucerna® shake or snack bar.
-They taste great, are high in protein, and have a unique blend of slow-release carbohydrates to help manage blood sugar.
+If you’ve been diagnosed with gestational diabetes and are watching how much sugar you eat, check with your physician to see if Glucerna® shakes and snack bars would be appropiate for you.
+They taste great, are high in protein, and have a unique blend of slow-release carbohydrates to help manage blood sugar.*

 6) Mixed berry smoothie

 Not all smoothies are created equal.
-Some store-bought smoothies can be high in sugar and low on fruit.
-But, you can easily make your own healthy version at home, using nonfat Greek yogurt and your choice of frozen fruit.
+Some store-bought smoothies can be high in sugars and low on fruit.
+You can easily make your own healthy version at home-using nonfat Greek yogurt and your choice of frozen fruit.
 It’s a healthy serving of protein, calcium, and many other important nutrients.

 7) Homemade trail mix

-These two mixes taste great and provide key pregnancy nutrients like calcium, vitamin D, essential fatty acids like Omega-3 and Omega-6, and magnesium to help build your baby’s bones, brain, eyes, and teeth.
+These two mixes taste great and provide key pregnancy nutrients like calcium, vitamin D, essential fatty acids like omega-3 and omega-6, and magnesium to help build baby’s bones, brain, eyes, and teeth.

 Each recipe makes 2 cups (½ cup = 1 serving).